-- 2.32 The SEA analysis states that the development would have a negative impact on air quality, however given this site is located in a far more sustainable location than the allocated sites within the PLDP, it is considered that this score is not justified. - 2.33 Whilst it is acknowledged that there will be an increase in traffic movements as a result of new development, it is submitted that the delivery of food retail and the potential for a new primary school creates a mixed-use, sustainable site which is more accessible to both existing and future residents.
+- 2.28 The SEA analysis states that the development would have a negative impact on air quality, however given this site is located in a far more sustainable location than the allocated sites within the PLDP, it is considered that this score is not justified. - 2.29 Whilst it is acknowledged that there will be an increase in traffic movements as a result of new development, it is submitted that the delivery of a new primary school creates a sustainable site which is more accessible to both existing and future residents.